zhtmf/bytesutil/README.md

 ## Script

-Admittedly, writing handlers is cumbersome and making the code unncessarily lengthy.
-So this library introduces a script engine which can be used to simply writing handlers.
+Admittedly, writing handlers is cumbersome and making the code unnecessarily lengthy.
+So this library introduces a script engine which is used to simplify handlers.

-For example the following handler definition ( and excerpt from mysql connector example):
+For example the following handler definition ( an excerpt from MySQL connector example):
 ```
     @Order(11)
     @RAW